percona/k8spsmdb-docs/docs/kubernetes.md

 $ cd percona-server-mongodb-operator
 ```

+!!! note
-**NOTE**: It is crucial to specify the right branch with `-b`
+    It is crucial to specify the right branch with `-b`
     option while cloning the code on this step.
 Please be careful.

 2. The Custom Resource Definition for Percona Server for MongoDB should be
 created from the `deploy/crd.yaml` file.
 The Custom Resource Definition